-As of June 30, 2022, the district had the following investments.
+As of June 30, 2022, the District had the following investments.

-Investment Type Rating Maturities (in years) Fair Value USG-SLG Certificate of Indebtedness Certificates of deposit N/A N/A 1 to 5 years Less than 1 year \$ 2,200,000 63,635 Total \$ 2,263,635
+Investment Type Rating Maturities (in years) Fair Value QSCB Construction Bonds Common Trust Funds 2012-A Total N/A Various \$ \$ 2,285,309

-The district categorizes its fair value measurements within the fair value hierarchy established by generally accepted accounting principles.
+The District categorizes its fair value measurements within the fair value hierarchy established by generally accepted accounting principles.
 The hierarchy is based on the valuation inputs used to measure the fair value of the asset.
 Level 1 inputs are quoted prices in active markets for identical assets; Level 2 inputs are significant other observable inputs; Level 3 inputs are significant unobservable inputs.

-The district has the following recurring fair value measurements as of June 30, 2022:
+The District has the following recurring fair value measurement as of June 30, 2022:

-• The investments listed above are valued using quoted market prices (Level 1 inputs)
+• QSCB Construction Bonds Common Trust Funds 2012-A type of investments of \$2,285,309 are valued using quoted market prices (Level 1 inputs).

 Interest Rate Risk.
-The district does not have a formal investment policy that limits investment maturities as a means of managing its exposure to fair value losses arising from increasing interest rates.
+The District does not have a formal investment policy that limits investment maturities as a means of managing its exposure to fair value losses arising from increasing interest rates.

 Credit Risk.
 State law limits investments to those prescribed in Sections 27-105-33(d) and 27-105-33(e), Miss.
 Code Ann.
 (1972).
-The district does not have a formal investment policy that would further limit its investment choices or one that addresses credit risk.
+The District does not have a formal investment policy that would further limit its investment choices or one that addresses credit risk.

 Custodial Credit Risk - Investments.
-Custodial credit risk is defined as the risk that, in the event of the failure of the counterparty, the district will not be able to recover the value of its investments or collateral securities that are in the possession of an outside party.
-The district does not have a formal investment policy that addresses custodial credit risk.
-As of June 30, 2022, the district did not have any investments to which this would apply.
+Custodial credit risk is defined as the risk that, in the event of the failure of the counterparty, the District will not be able to recover the value of its investments or collateral securities that are in the possession of an outside party.
+The District does not have a formal investment policy that addresses custodial credit risk.
+Of the District's investments in QSCB Construction Bonds Common Trust Funds 2012-A, \$2,285,309, of underlying securities are held by the investment's counterparty, not in the name of the District.

 Concentration of Credit Risk.
 Disclosure of investments by amount and issuer for any issuer that represents five percent or more of total investments is required.
 This requirement does not apply to investments issued or explicitly guaranteed by the U.S. government, investments in mutual funds and external investment pools, and other pooled investments.
+As of June 30, 2022, the District had the following investments: